 Q: Does the city plow when a snow emergency has not been declared?

-A: As soon as snow begins to accumulate during any snow/ice event, Public Works will begin plowing the larger “arterial” streets to keep them passable and allow traffic to continue flowing.
+A: As soon as snow begins to accumulate during any snow/ice event, Public Works will begin plowing the busier “arterial” streets to keep them passable and allow traffic to continue flowing.
 This plowing is done on an “as-needed” basis and is not publicly announced.
 If you live or park on one of these streets, you may want to monitor conditions yourself and consider moving your vehicle to allow for a better job of plowing.
 This will also help avoid you having to dig your vehicle out should it get plowed in.

 Snow and ice control operations are performed during the winter to keep our streets safe and passable.
 Public Works monitors the weather 24 hours a day, seven days a week.
 Based on the conditions we respond with the most effective treatment method.